gitmylo/riffusion/README.md

    * Manual (Windows, Mac and Linux) (Can't test this, so I hope I wrote it correctly):
      1. open a terminal in the project root folder
      2. run `python -m venv venv` or `py -m venv venv`
-     3. activate the venv
+     3. activate the venv:
         * Windows: run `start venv\Scripts\activate.bat`
-        * Mac and Linux: run `venv/bin/activate`
+        * Mac and Linux: run `source venv/bin/activate`
 3. Install packages
    * Run `pip install -r requirements.txt` or `pip install -r requirements_all.txt`
 4. Set the settings in the script you want to run
    * Settings are described per script below
-5. Put your input files into the `!input` folder.
+5. Put your input files into the `!input` folder
    * The `!input` will be automatically created on the first run if it doesn't exist.
-And the script will exit.
+And the script will exit
 6. Run the script
    * Run `python script.py` where `script.py` is the name of the script you want to run.
-For example `python audiotoimageconverter.py`.
+For example `python audiotoimageconverter.py`
 7. Done
-   * The script shows what it's doing at the moment, and when it's done.
+   * The script shows what it's doing at the moment, and when it's done
-   * Outputs to the `!output` folder.
+   * Outputs to the `!output` folder

 ## Current scripts
 * Audio to image converter